dmitrynovik/deploy-gemfire-on-K8S/README.md

 * Enabling the Redis API, if desired

 ## To Run this, you'll need
-* `kubectl' installed and pointing to a Kubernetes cluster.
+* `kubectl` installed and pointing to a Kubernetes cluster.

 ## Basic Usage
 ```